sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/cross-chain.md

 The purposes of almost all the cross-chain packages are to change the state of the resource entities on the Greenfield blockchain.
-Thus, the below resource entities should be able to be mirrored on BSC: Account, BNB, Bucket, Object and Group.
+Thus, the below resource entities should be able to be mirrored on BSC/opBNB: Account, Bucket, Object and Group.
+The only resource entity different from others is BNB, which is able to be mirrored on BSC but not opBNB from Greenfield.

-The account mapping is natural as BSC and Greenfield use the same address scheme.
+The account mapping is natural as BSC/opBNB and Greenfield use the same address scheme.
 The same address values on both sides mean that it is the same account.
-They do not require an actual mirror.
+They don't require an actual mirror.

 BNB is a natively pegged token from the genesis of Greenfield.
-The `Token Hub` contract is a smart contract built on BSC to ensure that Greenfield cannot inflate BNB and secure the total circulation of BNB.
+The `Token Hub` contract is a smart contract built on BSC to ensure that Greenfield can't inflate BNB and secure the total circulation of BNB.

-Bucket, Object, and Group are mirrored onto BSC as NFTs of a new BEP revised from the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) and [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) standard.
+Bucket, Object, and Group are mirrored onto BSC/opBNB as NFTs of a new BEP revised from the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) and [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) standard.
 These NFTs have corresponding metadata information for the resources.
-The ownerships of the NFTs on BSC stand for the ownerships of these resources on Greenfield.
-As these ownerships are not transferable on Greenfield, these NFTs are not transferable on BSC.
+The ownerships of the NFTs on BSC/opBNB stand for the ownerships of these resources on Greenfield.
+As these ownerships aren't transferable on Greenfield, these NFTs aren't transferable on BSC/opBNB.

 To avoid state racing, the following rules are introduced:

-- Any resources that are initiated to create by BSC can only be controlled by BSC;
+- Any resources that are initiated to be created by BSC/opBNB can only be controlled by BSC/opBNB;

-- Any resources that are controlled by BSC can not transfer control rights to Greenfield;
+- Any resources that are controlled by BSC/opBNB can't transfer control rights to Greenfield;

-- Any resources that are controlled by Greenfield can transfer control rights to BSC.
+- Any resources that are controlled by Greenfield can transfer control rights to BSC/opBNB.

 ### Cross-Chain Operating Primitives